He Fell into a Dark Hole: Plot summary

-On Ceres, Bartholomew Ramsey, captain of the CDSS Daniel Webster, meets secretly by Vice Admiral Sergei Lermontov.
+On Ceres, Bartholomew Ramsey, captain of the CDSS Daniel Webster, meets secretly with Vice Admiral Sergei Lermontov.
 Five years earlier, Ramsey's son and wife Barbara Jean disappeared in space on a passenger liner using a new Alderson point.
 Several ships were sent to investigate, but they too vanished.
 Recently, Grand Senator Grant, Barbara Jean's father, had disappeared.
 He was on a frigate, captained by his nephew, that used the point from which ships never returned.
 Lermontov needs to find Grant, whose political support could prevent severe cuts in the navy's budget.

 However, no one knows why ships keep on disappearing.
 An illegal physicist named Marie Ward provides an explanation: a black hole.
-Due to restrictions, research on black holes have not been conducted, and few people are experts on the subject.
+Due to restrictions, research on black holes has not been conducted, and few people are experts on the subject.
 Alderson jumps work by jumping to the closest star.
 If an undetected black hole were between two stars, a ship would arrive near the black hole instead.
 The missing ships could have been trapped by the black hole's gravity.

 The Daniel Webster, with Ward aboard, travels to the black hole and finds several of the missing ships.
 Many of the crews and passengers of the ships are alive, including the Grants and Ramsey's family.
 Barbara Jean married Commander James Harriman, who has led the survivors for five years.

 Ward develops a theory that could allow the Daniel Webster and the survivors to jump out of the system.
 However, the plan requires a spaceship to go into the black hole.
 Harriman volunteers and successfully pilots one of the crippled ships into the black hole.
 The theory works, and the survivors escape to the nearest star.